Ruski Krstur: Name

-In Hungarian the village is known as Bácskeresztúr; in Slovak as Ruský Kеrеstur; and in Croatian as Ruski Krstur, in Rusyn Руськый Керестур.
+In Hungarian the village is known as Bácskeresztúr; in Slovak as Ruský Kеrеstur; and in Croatian as Ruski Krstur, in Rusyn Руски Керестур.

 History

 Krstur was mentioned for the first time in history in 1495, as a place in Bačka County.
 Krstur is also mentioned as Kerestur in a charter from 1522.
 In the Turkish defter from 1590, Krstur is mentioned as Upper (gornji) Krstur.

-During the Turkish rule, Krstur was inhabited by an Orthodox population.
+During Turkish rule, Krstur was inhabited by an Orthodox population.
 In 1715, Krstur had 11 households, in 1720, 14 households, and in 1725, Krstur had 20 households.
 In 1741, all the inhabitants left Krstur, and in 1742, Krstur was referred to as a deserted settlement.
 After that, Krstur is mentioned as a wasteland that is leased by the state chamber.
 In 1746, the merchant Bučuklić held the lease over Krstur, and in 1749, the merchant Vujić got the lease over Krstur.

 The settlement of Krstur began in 1751, when the regional administrator in Bačka, Franz Joseph Redl, signed an agreement with the free peasant Mihajlo Munkači from the village of Červenovo in Bereg county on the settlement of 200 Rusyns families of the Greek Catholic faith from northern Hungary.
 The agreement was signed on January 17, 1751, which has been accepted as the day of the official settlement of Rusyns in this area.
 In the same year, Munkači managed to settle many Rusyns from the Hungarian counties of Munkačka, Ungvar, Saltmars and Ogačka in Krstur.

 Since then, Krstur has been mainly inhabited by Rusyns, with a small number of Serbs, Germans and Jews.
 Krstur had 2,000 inhabitants by the end of the 18th century.

-Historic St. Nicholas Cathedral in Ruski Krstur was built in 1784 and underwent a major reconstruction in 1836.
+The historic St. Nicholas Cathedral in Ruski Krstur was built in 1784 and underwent a major reconstruction in 1836.
 The rich carving of the iconostasis is the work of Aksentij Marković from 1791.
 The walls were painted in 1936 by Milenko Djurić.
 The church is under the protection of the Republic of Serbia, as a Cultural Monument of Great Importance.